apify/got-scraping/README.md

 The proxy type and proxy HTTP version is a type of connection to a proxy.
 The agents are supported connections from the proxy to the target, let's say, a website.
 ## Installation

 We strongly recommend using Node 12+ because of the compatible TLS ciphers we use to emulate the browser.
-However, this package is compatible with Node 10+.
+Also, HTTP2 over proxy is not supported in the Node version smaller than 12.

 ```bash
 $ npm install got-scraping